daostack/arc.js-scripts/README.md

     Regardless, you can create your JavaScript script files however you want.

-* The build command (`npm run build`) will compile TypeScript files if any are found in a "local_scripts" folder that you may create for yourself.
-This folder would be excluded from the git repo and npm package.
-Generated JavaScript files will appear in the "build/local_scripts" folder.
+* The build command (`npm run build`) will compile TypeScript files if any are found in the root "local_scripts" folder that you may create for yourself.
+If it exists, this folder is excluded from the git repo.
+Generated JavaScript files in this folder will appear in the "build/local_scripts" folder.

 * You can start ganache with the command `npm run ganache`, migrate Arc contracts with `npm run migrateContracts` and create a Genesis DAO with `npm run createGenesisDao`.
 See more about Arc.js contract migration in the Arc.js documentation [here](https://daostack.github.io/arc.js/Migration/).